Ascend/pytorch/docs/zh/PyTorch API支持清单.md

   - encoder_decoder_attention (bool): The input is the output of the encoder and the self-attention output of the decoder, where the self-attention of the encoder is used as the key and value, and the self-attention of the decoder is used as the query.
 Default: False.

+  - q_noise(float): amount of Quantization Noise.

+  - qn_block_size(int): size of the blocks for subsequent quantization with iPQ.